 International waste policies can impact the cost of waste and recycling in the Tweed.
 For example, some recycled products from the Tweed have been shipped to China for many years where they were manufactured into products.
-Changes to Chinese policies are restricting how these products are accepted which may require additional processing in Australia which may increase costs.
-Any increased costs in processing recycled materials would have to be included in waste charges.
+Changes to Chinese policies are restricting how these products are accepted which now require additional processing in Australia which has increased costs to Council.
+Cost increases for processing waste materials must be recovered through waste management fees and charges.

-North East Waste is a voluntary waste management group comprising of the seven Northern Rivers Councils, including Tweed Shire Council, who work together on regional waste management and resource recovery strategies.
+North East Waste is a voluntary waste management group comprising the seven Northern Rivers Councils, including Tweed Shire Council, who work together on regional waste management and resource recovery strategies.